mucommander/mucommander/readme.txt

   error appears when trying to access FTP sites.
 It seems to be a Windows firewall problem, and there's a workaround for it.
 For more information see: http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=7077696
+- Unpacking many files from 7z archive files is being slow

 License
 -------